 Old English Sheepdogs are the original “shaggy dog.”
 They are adorable, playful, sociable, and obedient.
-But before you go looking for a breeder, do some research on this breed’s unique needs.
 As with any pet, Old English Sheepdogs require an attentive and responsible owner who will give them the love that they need to thrive.

 Group: Herding Group (AKC)

 Height: 22 inches and up (males); 21 inches and up (females)

 Weight: 60 to 100 pounds

 Coat and Colors: Double coat, commonly white with gray markings; individuals may also show grizzle, merle, and any shade of blue coloring.